Can pressure treated wood be stained?

-If you own a pressure treated wood deck, fence or shed, you know you can’t treat it with stain.
-It may be fun to treat lumber with a homemade latex stain, but it will not protect your wood from the harmful effects of chemicals in the wood’s treatment.
+You know you cannot treat it with stain if you have a deck, fence, or shed made of pressure-treated wood.
+It may be fun to treat the wood with a homemade latex stain, but it will not protect your wood from the harmful effects of the chemicals in the treatment.

 What is Pressure Treated Wood?

 It is treated wood that becomes more durable and less susceptible to molds, insects, and water damage.
 Pressure-treated wood also becomes fireproofed depending on the type of primer used.
 The process uses high pressure to inject a preservative into the wood.

 The preservative is a chemical that is resistant to insects and moisture.
 Pressure-treated wood survives harsh conditions outdoors.
 The air inside the wood is replaced with chemicals to become resistant to decay.
 It becomes easy to cut and lightweight.

 There are three types of pressure-treated wood for different applications.
 Above ground are woods that are resistant to insects and rot.
 Ground contact is wood that retains the chemicals used for safety to ground contact.

 Marine lumber is resistant wood for docks and seawalls.
 The process involves saturating milled lumber with chemical preservatives.
 The lumber comes in pine or cedar.

 The chemicals reduce the vulnerability of the wood to insects and rot.
 The wood is left wet, so you coat the wood with paint.
 Pressure-treated wood is a time-sensitive project.
 Pressure-treated wood removes a greenish color that is not appealing to the eye.

 Paint gives it color and style.
 Chemicals make the wood fire retardant.
 Multiple types of pressure-treated wood are used in different projects.